Updated: January 2, 2020

 The General Data Protection Regulation, or GDPR, took effect on May 25, 2018.
-This new privacy law will provide European individuals with certain rights over their personal data including a right to access, correct, delete, and restrict processing of their data.
+This privacy law provides European individuals with certain rights over their personal data including a right to access, correct, delete, and restrict processing of their data.
 The GDPR regulates the “processing” of data which includes the collection, storage, transfer or use, of personal data about EU individuals.
-Any organization that processes personal data of EU individuals, is within the scope of the law, regardless of whether the organization has a physical presence in the EU.
+Any organization that processes personal data of EU individuals is within the scope of the law, regardless of whether the organization has a physical presence in the EU.

 Smartwaiver's tools and processes are compliant with the GDPR.
 Smartwaiver is also Privacy Shield certified, which means we can lawfully collect, receive, and process personal data from the EU and beyond.
 We are committed to offering services and resources to our customers to help them comply with GDPR requirements that may apply to their activities.

 Compliance with the GDPR requires a partnership between Smartwaiver and our customers in their use of our services.
 Smartwaiver’s Terms of Service outlines our customers’ obligation to lawfully obtain and process all personal data appropriately.